 To view the digital version of the report, visit: https://www.homecarepulse.com/2022-state-of-training-report/

-HCP leads the home-based care industry in experience management, training, and reputation management.
+HCP leads the post-acute care industry in experience management, training, and reputation management.
 Through its Care Intelligence Platform, HCP empowers providers in home care, home health, and hospice to attract and retain employees during workforce shortages while staying compliant with state regulations.
 HCP also conducts the annual HCP Benchmarking Report, the most comprehensive survey of providers in North America, and administers Best of Home Care awards to agencies that achieve best-in-class satisfaction scores.
 For more information, visit https://www.homecarepulse.com/.

 Megan Kujawa – [email protected]